 Also, I don't understand how any man fed from these cookbooks did not grow up to be an angry, anemic, soft-toothed, sallow-skinned loner.
-I mean, enough with the jello molds and aspics already!
+I mean, enough with the Jell-o molds and aspics already!
 Where's the fucking beef?
 Men of a certain age, how did you grow up with ANY meat on your bones?
 I'm making some grand presumptions here, but I'm pretty sure it was the woman doing the cooking and the men hanging his hat in the foyer and sitting down in a suit and tie to a dinner of fucking "salad apple ring" and deviled ham.
 I don't understand how you all didn't die of malnutrition.
 I mean, I guess ham and gelatin (and ham IN gelatin) are sources of protein... but, still.
 I find MYSELF getting hungry reading these things, not because I found any of it particularly appetizing, but because I'm like WHERE IS THE FUCKING FOOD?
 Stop doing the cutesy shit with the carrot curls and black olives and show me where the nutrition is.
-Burdy asked me "What the hell was wrong with American cuisine back then?"
+Burdy asked me, "What the hell was wrong with American cuisine back then?"
 And the answer?
 Everything.
-If one were to judge from these books alone, I would say that the shelves were stocked EXCLUSIVELY with canned ham, jello, American cheese, mayonnaise, coffee, tea, canned baked beans, and canned pineapple.
+If one were to judge from these books alone, I would say that the shelves of supermarkets fifty years ago were stocked EXCLUSIVELY with canned ham, jello, American cheese, mayonnaise, coffee, tea, canned baked beans, and canned pineapple.
 There wasn't mention of one fresh fruit except as decoration and the occasional toss-in for a bagged lunch.
 The big focus was on this big showy spread.
 Candelabras and soup tureens and the like.
-But when pressed, you couldn't find a fresh herb in the house.
+When pressed, you wouldn't be able to find a fresh herb in the house.
 Or fruit.
 Or something NOT studded with pimentos.

 So, I spent a few hours looking at recipes, and then the rest of the day haunting thrift stores for this elusive rolling pin, which I SWEAR I've seen before at garage sales and now am kicking myself for not buying.
 Ah, well.
 They're not in the stars.
 It's back to Plan B, which shall go unnamed until it is executed.